SamFinni/COSC310-Group-15/README.md

 Can't both save an answer and determine the positivity of a single user response.

 If the [+] operator is used, the next 3 lines MUST start with each one of +, -, and 0.

+<h3>Potential Updates:</h3>
+1. Take context into account
+2. Create better correlation system
+3. Make bot able to give some suggested topics/questions to ask to the user.